ShumailaAhmed/AI-Workshop/README.md

 plt.plot(val_running_loss_history, label='validation loss')
 plt.legend()
 ```
-After tuning the code we are getting good results, the network performs well on training set, but how well does it perform on validation set?
+After tuning the code we are getting good results, the network performs well on the training set, but how well does it perform on the validation set?
 The results are very promising, the training error and validation error are both quite low.
 In case there are any extreme overfitting encounters, we have to tune hyperparameters and introduce some regularization techniques.

-We can plot the accuracy in pretty much same way.
+We can plot the accuracy in pretty much the same way.
 ```
 plt.plot(running_corrects_history, label='training accuracy')
 plt.plot(val_running_corrects_history, label='validation accuracy')